johndaley-me/example-testing-react-enzyme-jest/README.md

 _Hint: Look for `.App-logo` in `./src/App.css`_

-Were you expect to see a testing error?
+Were you expecting to see a testing error?
 We can see that a Jest snapshot test is not the same thing as a visual regression that may compare actual screenshots.

 Now, modify the Car snapshot test to pass the color `blue` instead of `red`.